isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

+-  Make sure MFG-SKU metafield is showing up in microdata for SEO
+-  Update SKU when product options are changed
 -  Set max-height of product images on product pages to be less than 50% of viewport: [https://newbreedpb.com/products/umarex-walther-ppq-gbb-magazine-black](https://newbreedpb.com/products/umarex-walther-ppq-gbb-magazine-black)
 -  Create custom gift card templates for different holidays - https://shopify.dev/themes/architecture/templates/gift-card-liquid